From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 Try this 4.5-hour tour including the Alaska Wildlife Conservation Center and a drive around Portage Glacier starting and ending in Anchorage.

-For beer enthusiasts looking for fun things to do in Girdwood, Alaska the Girdwood Brewing Company offers a fun-filled visit.
-Sit and enjoy a few ice-cold local beers inside the homey taproom that is framed with timber, or chill out in the beer garden, right by the fire, and marvel at the beauty of the mountains.
+For good craft beer lovers like us, you’ll want to give a visit to Girdwood Brewing Company offers a fun-filled visit.
+Sit and enjoy a few local beers inside the homey taproom that is framed with timber, or chill out in the beer garden, right by the fire, and marvel at the beauty of the mountains.

 The brewery offers four core beers that run from the taps, as well as rotating taps with brews that vary.